Highly Effective B2B Blog Posts Always Have Something in Common

-If you’re a small business owner, you may not be able to write a blog post or an article, but you should know what a good one looks like.
+If you’re a small business owner, you may not be able to write a highly effective blog post or an article, but you should know what a good one looks like.
 This is especially important when looking for better positioning on a search engine results page (SERP).

 Google website evaluators look for common structures within a post or an article.
 Each need a headline.
 Without it, all Google has to go on is the URL.
 That’s not very helpful, nor descriptive.
 The search engine giant also looks for a series of paragraphs that comprise the body of the post.
 More paragraphs make a longer post, which readers will stay on the page longer and give it a higher quality rating.

 Google website evaluators know what bad syntax and grammar look like.
 It’s probably the easiest thing to look for in any blog post or article.
 Microsoft Word is already doing it while you’re typing.
 And, you probably already know what it looks like, too.
 Software and website are available to check grammar, but the best litmus test is a quick read.
 If you stumble through sentences or get pulled out of the article from odd phrasing, then chances are it should get some much needed edits.

 The headline and the body of the post need to have the specific keywords related to the topic.
 These should have been identified prior to writing the post.
 They should also be present in the headline at least once and in the body copy many times.
 But, not too many.
 Google can see it, so there needs to be a “judicious” use of keywords.
 This means that if it sounds repetitive, then there are too many.